schollz/paracosms/README.md

 https://vimeo.com/730684724

-<details><summary><strong>why?</strong></summary>
+<details><summary><strong>why?</strong></summary><br>

-in about April 2022 I put away all my instruments (except the norns) and took a "sampling sabbatical". basically I decided to pretty much just use SuperCollider+sox and make non-realtime music with samples. after [developing an album][DevelopingAnAlbum] through this effort (more on that [here][]) I started thinking about whether I could make this approach more *real-time*. so I put together a SuperCollider class I called "[paracosms][]".
+in april 2022 I put away all my instruments (except the norns) and took a "sample sabbatical". basically I decided to pretty much just use samples with SuperCollider+sox to make non-realtime music. this endeavor culminated in [an album of 100 songs][DevelopingAnAlbum]. (more on that [here][]). samples are inherently pre-recorded and easy to manipulate in non-realtime ways, but I started thinking about whether I could an approach to using samples in *real-time*. so I put together a SuperCollider class I called "[paracosms][]" which is essentially >100 synchronized turntables.

-initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun]. during this self-imposed sabbatical I also played around with making a SuperCollider class to make a multi-head playback/recorder that can do crossfading recordings (like softcut). this became "[ouroborus][]". without intending, I realized that I could combine ourborous with paracosms into a great sampler/looper thing. norns became the glue for that - and it is this *paracosms* script.
+initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun]. during this self-imposed sabbatical I also played around with making a SuperCollider class to make a multi-head playback/recorder that can do crossfading recordings (like softcut). this became "[ouroborus][]". without intending, I realized that I could combine ourborous with paracosms into a great sampler/looper thing. norns became the glue for that - and it is now this *paracosms* script.

 </details>
 <br>